Danielou1/ExamBuilder/README.md

 ## Recent Updates

+*   **New Exam with Save Prompt:** Added a "New Exam" feature in the File menu.
+Loading an exam from JSON or making any modification now correctly flags the session as having unsaved changes, ensuring the user is prompted to save their work before creating a new exam or importing another file.
 *   **Enhanced HTML Editor Data Binding:** Changes made in the rich text editor are now automatically saved to the question model when the editor loses focus, ensuring all modifications are preserved during export.
 *   **Accurate Word Formatting:** Resolved issues with bold, italic, and underline styles not being correctly applied in the generated Word documents.
 *   **Improved MCQ Detection:** Refined the detection logic for multiple-choice options in Word export to prevent unintended checkbox insertions within regular text.